 - Add the Quiz activity to your course

 - Under Timing, enter the window of time that you would like the exam to open and close along with the maximum time allowed for the exam (time limit).

 - Under "When time expires" Most people select "Attempts must be submitted before time expires."
 For multiple choice exams with lots of questions, some of the other choices make sense, but for an exam with a single file upload as an answer, the other choices aren't helpful.

 - Add Grade and Layout information per your preferences.

 - Under Question Behavior, you can leave the defaults unless you want to adjust the behavior of multiple choice questions.

 - Review Options: uncheck everything available to adjust under "During the Attempt", "Immediately after the Attempt" and "Later, while the quiz is still open"

 - The rest of the options can be left with their default settings unless you have a different preference.

 - Click on "Save and display"

 Now you are ready to add questions.
-Click "Edit Quiz" (either in the center of the page or under "Quiz Administration" on the left side of the page.
+Click "Edit Quiz" (top right, under the gear icon).

 Here you can set the maximum grade for the quiz as well as add questions.
 For most cases, you will just want to add a single place for students to upload a file.